 Having several children in your homeschool can pose a challenge: Should I create individual lesson plans for each child, or teach them all together?
 HOW would you teach them all together?
+Can you keep your sanity while homeschooling multiple ages?

 For many years I’ve had a WIDE range of ages, from toddler to teen.
 There’s simply no way my sanity would allow for each child to have their own history lessons, science books, read-alouds, geography worksheets, etc. Either I would go insane, or the lessons would never get done.